yazdanparasthesam/llm-zoomcamp/Capstone3-tripilot/README.md

 ## 🏆 Evaluation Criteria Checklist

 This is a **self-assessment target**, not an awarded grade.
 The published rubric has **21 core points plus up to 5 bonus points**; final marks depend on peer review.
-Cloud deployment is **deferred and not claimed** for this submission.
+Cloud deployment is **in progress on Azure with Groq**; no cloud points are claimed before live verification.
 [1](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/project.md)

 | Rubric Criterion | Max | Target / status | Implementation and Evidence | Reference Files |
 | :--- | :---: | :---: | :--- | :--- |